 We support fundamental principles of human rights, such as those adopted in the United Nations' Universal Declaration of Human Rights.
 We believe that upholding these principles is an important component of our culture and values.
-As a signatory to the United Nations Global Compact ("UNGC"), we have confirmed our support of the UNGC's 10 principles and our intent to advance those principles within our organisation, which include those relating to human rights abuses and forced labour.
+As a signatory to the United Nations Global Compact ("UNGC"), we have confirmed our support of the UNGC's Ten Principles and our intent to advance those principles within our organisation, which include those relating to human rights abuses and forced labour.

-Our commitment to fair, ethical and responsible business practices is central to our way ahead, as outlined in our annual ESG report.
+Our commitment to fair, ethical and responsible business practices is central to our way ahead, as outlined in our annual Sustainability report.1